Heating and cooling in self-consistent many-body simulations: Conclusions

 The Carath\'{e}odory temperature extrapolation technique, introduced in this paper, provides an effective way to accelerate the convergence of self-consistent many-body calculations for both model Hamiltonians and realistic systems.
 It allows for smooth temperature variation in simulations, making it suitable for studying heating and cooling processes in many-body systems.
 The starting points provided by this method are generally superior, especially in systems with phase transitions and convergence issues.
 The Carath\'{e}odory technique therefore offers a versatile and efficient approach for studying temperature-dependent properties in self-consistent many-body calculations that should be adapted in any self-consistent finite-temperature many-body simulation.

-We note that `convergence acceleration' techniques such as DIIS~\cite{pulay1980,pulay1982, pokhilko2022} and Anderson acceleration~\cite{bacskay1981,walker2011,evans2020,pollock2021} are complementary to the Carath\'{e}odory temperature extrapolation method employed in this study.
+We note that `convergence acceleration' techniques such as direct inversion in the iterative subspace (DIIS)~\cite{pulay1980,pulay1982, pokhilko2022} and Anderson acceleration~\cite{bacskay1981,walker2011,evans2020,pollock2021} are complementary to the Carath\'{e}odory temperature extrapolation method employed in this study.
 Convergence acceleration techniques work by extrapolating from a set of initial iterations.
 The combination of such techniques with the better starting points provided by Carath\'{e}odory temperature extrapolation is therefore straightforward.